hyvor/laravel-json-meta/README.md

 ### Definition

-"Definition" is what data you allow to save in the `meta` field.
-By defining them, you can make sure that wrong data is not inserted by wrong user input or typos in your code.
+"Definition" is which data you allow saving in the `meta` field.
+By defining them, you can make sure that wrong data is never inserted by wrong user input or typos in your code.

 You can also define types and default values in the definition.